-The covariates directly caused by the DM's action are a sufficient statistic for her prediction of the outcome distribution.
-That is, if two actions have the same distribution over these covariates, then she believes that both lead to identical probabilities of every consequence.
-She is therefore indifferent between any two actions with identical immediate implications according to her subjective causal model.
-In the running example, it implies that the doctor is equally likely to choose any treatments with the same probability of plaque buildup, regardless of any other differences between them.
-Note that this axiom only considers the marginal distributions on $X_{A^*_1}$ of $a$ and $b$, remaining agnostic about their distribution on other variables and the available actions.
+The covariates directly caused by the action are a sufficient statistic for the DM's prediction of the outcome distribution.
+Whenever two actions lead to the same distribution over these covariates, she predicts that they lead to the same outcome distribution.
+She is therefore indifferent between any two actions with identical immediate implications.
+The axiom only considers the marginal distributions on $X_{A}$ of $a$ and $b$, remaining agnostic about their distribution on other variables and any other available actions.